Seahawks WR Doug Baldwin likely out against Chicago, Seattle adds Keenan Reynolds as insurance

 The Seahawks waived former WSU standout Shalom Luani to make room for Reynolds on the 53-man roster.

-But Carroll didn’t completely rule out that Baldwin, who suffered a sprained MCL on his right knee against Denver Sunday, would not be able to make it back.
+But Carroll didn’t completely rule out Baldwin, who suffered a sprained MCL on his right knee against Denver Sunday.

 And the bigger picture is that Carroll doesn’t appear to think Baldwin will be out long.

 Most Read Sports Stories